YolgeSanchez/YolgeSanchez/README.md

 # About Me:
 I’m a backend and frontend developer with 8 months of focused experience.
 My expertise lies in building efficient, scalable backend systems using JavaScript, TypeScript, Node.js, and MongoDB.
 I have experience working on both backend and frontend, enabling me to tackle full-stack challenges with confidence.
-Passionate about creating optimized solutions, I thrive in environments that demand problem-solving and collaboration.
+I thrive in environments that demand problem-solving and collaboration.

 ## 🌐 Socials: